melexis/sphinx-coverity-extension/README.rst

     # to run tests
     tox

-To build example locally you will need to install some dependencies and set your environment
+To build example locally you will need to install some dependencies and set your environment.

 .. code-block:: bash

     # install dependencies
     pip3 install -r example/pip-dependencies.txt

-    # install current locally the package
+    # install current package locally
     pip3 install -e .

     # copy example .env to your .env
     cp example/.env.example .env

-    # add env variables adjust the values in .env
+    # add env variables, adjust the values in .env
     # build
     make -C example/ html